-The Outreach Team are qualified teachers and specialist support workers who provide intervention provision in mainstream schools for pupils with social emotional and behavioural difficulties.
-We support schools in promoting the positive behaviour of pupils.
+The Outreach Team are qualified teachers and specialist support workers who provide intervention provision in mainstream schools for learners with social emotional and behavioural difficulties.
+We support schools in promoting the positive behaviour of learners.
 We are a County Service, funded by the Local Education Authority.
 We work with schools in the Dacorum area.

 We provide early intervention for children with emotional and behavioural difficulties and support for colleagues in schools.
 We aim to reduce the need for permanent exclusions from mainstream schools, and develop positive, honest relationships with our partner schools.